-We always hear stories of addictions such as gambling, drinking and using illegal drugs — most of which, many of us have either never allowed ourselves to touch or been able to conquer at some point in our lives.
-But it occurred to me that these are just a few of many things to which we can become addicted.
+We always hear stories of addictions such as gambling, drinking, and using illegal drugs — most of which many of us have either never allowed ourselves to touch or been able to conquer at some point in our lives.
+But it occurred to me that these are just a few of the many things to which we can become addicted.

 How about it?
 Let’s begin doing more of the things of the Lord and watch how they multiply!
-I have feeling that we just might experience more joy, peace and contentment than we ever have!
+I have a feeling that we might experience more joy, peace, and contentment than we ever have!

 1 thought on “Addiction can be a good thing!”